Tech-at-DU/BotShop-iOS/03-CollectionView-Setup/README.md

----
-title: Users Can See Items For Sale
+# Users Can See Items For Sale
-slug: collection-view-implementation
----

 In this section we will be creating custom cells to populate the collection view with in order to display the items for sale in the New Order page.

 # Creating Custom Cells for the Collection View